iotile/poduino/examples/blink-tutorial/README.md

 The `uuid` field at the end shows you the IOTile Device ID (as an integer).

-Replacing `<UUID>` with your own PODuino ID, type the following command
+Replace `<UUID>` with your own PODuino ID, and type the following command:

 ```
 (iotile)$ iotile hw --port=bled112 connect <UUID> get 11
 ```

-Examples
+It should look something like this:

 ```
 (iotile)$ iotile hw --port=bled112 connect 0x1c8 get 11
 (iotile)$ iotile hw --port=bled112 connect 456 get 11
 ```

-you should now see the followng on your console:
+After exectuing the command, you should see the followng on your console:

 ```
 (ArduinoBridge)
 ```

-Now you can type `send_event` with a `0 or 1` to control the LED:
+Now you can type `send_event` with a `0` or `1` to control the LED:

 ```
 (ArduinoBridge) send_event 1
 (ArduinoBridge) send_event 0
 ```

-As said before, after programming teh Arduino portion, you no longer need to keep the USB cable connected to the computer.
-You can either connec that same cable to a USB charger, or you can use an **Arduino Mega Charger** (Not provided).
-This means that we can now control the Arduino remotely via the BLE112 dongle and the IOTile Controller and IOTile GPIO on the PODuino.
+Now you are triggering the LED Blink over an IOTile wireless network!
+Next step is to understand how to extend this capability to data reading and cloud integration.

 ## Part 3: Reading Data from the PODuino

-For simplicity, we will not connect this example to any actual sensors, so instead we will simply log every time the LED Blink is enabled, or disabled, so we know at what time the operation was done.
-This information will be stored on the device memory, the same way we would be storing sensor data collected by the Arduino side (e.g. temperature readings).
+You may want to connect all sorts of more interesting sensors for data collection, but to begin with, we will simply log data for every time the LED Blink is enabled, or disabled.
+This will generate a time series stream of LED status, very similar to logging the uptime or downtime of a connected appliance.
+The data will be stored initially in device memory on the IOTile, the same way sensor data is stored on the Arduino side in typical Arduino examples.

 ### 3.1.
 Sketch to log when LED Blink is enabled/disabled